Lolindhir/PnP/src/assets/rules/Classes/Fighter-Maneuvers.md

 Roll the superiority die.
 Until the start of your next turn, you or the other creature (your choice) gains a bonus to AC equal to the number rolled.

+##### Block
+When you take damage, you can use your reaction and expend one superiority die to reduce the damage by the number you roll on your superiority die + your Fighter level + your Strength or Dexterity modifier (your choice).

 ##### Brace
 When a creature you can see moves into the reach you have with the melee weapon you're wielding, you can use your reaction to expend one superiority die and make one attack against the creature, using that weapon.
 If the attack hits, add the superiority die to the weapon's damage roll.